philnewman/GateOpener/README.md

 Automatic gate opener using a Raspberry Pi 4 to server a website available on local network.

 ### INSTALLATION NOTES:
+1. Install Raspberry Pi OS without GUI.
-1. Install apache2 and php on your Pi.
+2. Install apache2 and php on your Pi.
-2. Copy the repo to /var/www/html.
+3. Copy the repo to /var/www/html.
-3. Remove /var/www/html/index.html or rename it to index.html.old
+4. Remove /var/www/html/index.html or rename it to index.html.old
-4. Create startup service (covers power outage situation - more to come...)
+5. Create startup service (covers power outage situation - more to come...)
-5. Wire to gate controller board
+6. Wire to gate controller board.

 ### WIRING NOTES:
 - GPIO 7